georgeKon/ForBackBench/README.md

 When the code has finished, the results are printed to set of CSV files found in the experiments folder of the scenarios.

+#### Notes:
+- For Mac and Linux, these steps to run experiments and systems jar files.
+- For windows, follow same steps as Mac and Linux, but for [RDFox](https://github.com/dbunibas/chasebench/tree/master/tools/rdfox) and [ONTOP](https://sourceforge.net/projects/ontop4obda/files/) systems check the developers of the tools.
+- To run each utility in isolation read [this](https://github.com/georgeKon/ForBackBench/tree/OBDI/utilityTools#readme)

 ### Experiments Folder Structure

 This is where the experiment results go